-- (vii) With regard to Table 21 of the truing up order in which negative working capital for the year 2011-12 has been ascertained Rs.3909.75 crore, it is humbly submitted that certain components like accumulated revenue gap have not been considered assessing the need for borrowings. - (viii) In the tabulation referred above, Hon'ble Commission has fully considered other current liabilities amounting to Rs.4697.92 crore.
-A substantial portion of this liability (Rs.2058.90 crore) represents sums payable to Government of Kerala.
-This amount consists of (1) Electricity duty collected from consumers under section 4 of KED Act, 1962, (2) Electricity duty payable by KSEB u/s 3(1) of the KED Act, 1962 (which had never been approved by the Hon'ble Commission by virtue of Section 3(3) of the KED Act and subsequently netted off against receivables from Government), (3) guarantee commission payable to Government etc. However, the sums receivables to KSEB from Government along with other sums to be netted off against payables to Government were not at all considered. - (ix) It is humbly submitted that subsidy receivable amounting to Rs.533.06 crore together with net subsidy to be written off to the tune of Rs.
-1202.30 crore, aggregating to Rs.1735.36 crore existed as on 31.03.2012 has not been considered.
-It is submitted that the subsidy receivables from Government till 31.10.2013 were actually net off against sums payable to Government at the time of re vesting.
-Further, un bridged revenue gap as per accounts as on 31.03.2012 was Rs.5327.99 crore, which could only be financed through borrowings.
+- (vii) With regard to Table 18 of the truing up order in which negative working capital for the year 2012-13 has been ascertained Rs.5940.37 crore, it is humbly submitted that certain components like accumulated revenue gap are also to be considered in order to assess the need for borrowings. - (viii) In the tabulation referred above, Hon'ble Commission has fully considered other current liabilities amounting to Rs.6290.86 crore in which a substantial portion, to the tune of Rs.2588.05 crore; represent sums payable to Government of Kerala.
+This amount consists of (1) Electricity duty collected from consumers under section 4 of KED Act, 1962, (2) Electricity duty payable by KSEB u/s 3(1) of the KED Act, 1962 (which has never been allowed by the Hon'ble Commission by virtue of Section 3(3) of the KED Act, fully netted off against receivables from Government), (3) guarantee commission payable to Government etc. But, it may kindly be seen that sums receivables to KSEB from Government along with other sums to be netted off against payables to Government were not at all considered.

-(x) When these elements, which form an integral part of accounts, are duly considered, actual requirement of borrowing suffice to the tune of Rs.3153.60 crore, but KSEB had availed just 35% of requirement to carry out the operation during the year as detailed below:
+- (ix) It is humbly submitted that subsidy receivable amounting to Rs.688.89 crore together with net subsidy to be written off to the tune of Rs.
+1202.30 crore, aggregating to Rs.1891.19 crore existed as on 31.03.2013 has to be duly considered.
+It is submitted that the receivables from Government till 31.10.2013 were actually netted off against sums payable to Government at the time of re vesting.
+Further, un bridged revenue gap as per accounts as on 31.03.2013 was Rs.9326.88 crore, which could only be financed through borrowings. - (x) When these elements, which form an integral part of accounts, are duly considered, actual requirement of borrowing suffice to the tune of Rs.5277.70 crore, but KSEB had availed just 37% of requirement to carry out the operation during the year as detailed below: